imane0101010/Calculator/README.md

 For now our application has no reactivity.
 The goal of the rest of the section is to obtain step/step a fully functional widget.
 In order to have a generalized computing functionality, we will represent any mathematical operation by:  operand (operation) where (operation) is one of the following allowed operation + - * /.
-The idea is to create two QVectors in which we will collect the numbers and the operations used and then we will try to perform the mathematical operations according to the math priority rules.
+The idea is to create two QVectors in where we will collect the numbers and the operations used and then we will try to perform the mathematical operations according to the operator precedence.
 So,we will add the following members to our class calculator.h.

 ```cpp